Making Camp Affordable

 We offer Early Enrollment credits in the Fall and Winter, and numerous other discounts, including those for siblings and referrals.
 To see if you are available for one of our various discounts, click here

 Need-Blind Incentive Grants

-Eden Village Camp is excited to participate in the One Happy Camper program, which offers $1000 to each camper who:
+Eden Village Camp is excited to participate in the One Happy Camper program, which offers $1000 or $500 to each camper who: